VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

 - `game.Input.IsKeyDown()` checks if a key is currently held down.
 This is useful for continuous actions, like moving an object as long as the key is pressed.
 - `game.Input.IsKeyPressed()` checks if a key was pressed and released once.
 This is ideal for triggering actions that should only occur once per key press, such as applying an impulse to a physics object, to avoid multiple impulses being applied while the key is held down.
+- `rigidBody.Awake = true;` gets or sets whether the body is in the active set.
+Setting this to `true` will attempt to wake the body; setting it to `false` will force the body and any constraint-connected bodies asleep.
+Using an awake mechanism helps by reducing the computational overhead.

 **Additional Points:**